Cost of LivingUpdated May 2026

 Rising

-Reviewed by Sarah Chen, Senior Cost-of-Living Analyst|Last verified: March 2026|Sources: BLS, Census Bureau, HUD
+Reviewed by Sarah Chen, Senior Cost-of-Living Analyst|Last verified: May 2026|Hybrid official/model data|Sources: CostOfCity model using U.S. Census ACS rent anchor (B25064)

 Share:XFLRWE

-Average Cost of Living Price in Cheyenne
+Average Cost of Living in Cheyenne

 Typical Cost Range in Cheyenne

-+12% vs national average
+-9% vs national average

 LowNational avg: $4,000High

-What Affects Cost of Living Prices in Cheyenne?
+What Affects Cost of Living in Cheyenne?

-Understanding cost of living costs in Cheyenne requires understanding the city itself.
+Understanding cost of living in Cheyenne requires understanding the city itself.
 The economy runs on a state-capital economy where government employment provides a stable floor beneath private-sector volatility.
 A laid-back lifestyle that masks some of the highest housing costs in the nation.
 The view is free — the rent is not.
 And the climate adds its own wrinkle: the dry climate is gentle on homes, but water scarcity adds hidden costs to landscaping, pool maintenance, and utility bills.

 What Matters Most